NiklasMM/python-community-map/README.md

 # Python Community Map
 A map full of lovely Python communities 🐍❤️

+This is still hosted under my domain – https://deployeveryday.com/python-community-map/ – but I'll try to get a better one soon, or deploy at the [python.org](https://www.python.org/) site, _that would be cool!_

 *This is not a map for specific events or conferences, but rather for local communities.*